 Tomato plants will be healthier and stronger if they are staked and tied in an upright position.
 Use a wooden or metal stake that is at least three feet long (we use 8ft stakes) and drive it securely into the soil.
 Use one-inch strips of soft, flexible cloth to loosely tie plants to the stakes.
 You want to give the plants plenty of room to grow.

-Suckering and Pruning
+Suckering and pruning tomatoes

 Suckers are side shoots that develop on plants that will rob plants of energy and produce inferior tomatoes.
 The suckers grow in the ‘V’ formation between the main stalk and the branch.
 Pinch off all suckers that develop below the first blossoms.